Hegghammer/noisy-ocr-benchmark/README.md

 This repository holds replication materials for the manuscript ["OCR with Tesseract, Amazon Textract, and Google Document AI: A Benchmarking Experiment"](https://osf.io/preprints/socarxiv/6zfvs).
 It contains:

 - The .RMD file of the manuscript.
-It should knit if you clone the repository.
+It should knit if you clone the repository and work within `noisy-ocr-benchmark.Rproj`.
 - 51,304 .TXT files with the text output from all the OCR processing requests.
 - .CSV files with data for all the figures.